-Direct to consumer (D2C) isn’t just an emerging change in retail, it’s also affecting the consumer products industry.
-As social media and mobile technologies are redefining consumer buying habits, linear model of selling goods through retailers is breaking down.
+Direct to consumer brands (DTC or D2C) know that D2C isn’t just an emerging change in retail, it’s also affecting the consumer products industry.
+As social media and mobile technologies are redefining consumer buying habits, the linear model of selling goods through retailers is breaking down.

 Today consumers want a personalized approach and personalized products of a good quality, and at a fair price that they can get hassle-free, no matter what channel they use.